 Weaver II Settings

 Weaver II saves all its options in the standard WordPress database.
 All versions of Weaver II – the free version, Weaver II Pro, and any child theme will all use the same database entry.
 However, because of the way WordPress treats separate themes, you might find that some settings such as the header image, custom menus, and widget areas may need to be reactivated or redefined for different versions of Weaver II – including Weaver Xtreme child themes.

 Child Theme Summary

 - Read the Child Theme article at WordPress.org.

 - Copy the /weaver-ii-child-demo directory to the /wp-content/themes directory.
 You may want to rename that directory to something you like: /weaver-ii-my-child, for example.

 - Edit the child style.css file to give your child theme whatever name you want.
 Change the @import statement as appropriate for Weaver II basic or Weaver II Pro.
+Weaver Xtreme should NOT use an @import statement.
 Having a properly defined style.css file is required for all child themes.

 - Add your own custom CSS at the end of the child style.css file if appropriate.
 Delete the demo CSS rules already there.

 - Edit the child functions.php file to delete the example function, and add any other override functions you need for your child theme.
 Providing a child functions.php file is not required for a child theme.